The Museum Gaze is a newsletter about playing with new ways of paying attention.

 The idea—to look at life like art—was born out of a need to nourish myself in the midst of a challenging season.

 When museums closed at the beginning of the pandemic, I became curious about what it would mean to look at my daily life with the same attention I used when looking at an artwork.
-As a Museum Studies PhD candidate, I've spent a lot of time learning about the benefits of encountering art, and I wondered if that experience could be translated to ordinary life.
+As a Museum Studies scholar, I've spent a lot of time learning about the benefits of encountering art, and I wondered if that experience could be translated to ordinary life.

 Playing with new ways of paying attention is a powerful (and fun) practice, and it can lead us on the path home to ourselves.